 - In a small microwave-safe bowl, add the water and sprinkle the gelatin over the top.
-Allow the gelatin to bloom and absorb the water for 3-5 minutes.
+Allow the gelatin to bloom and absorb the water for 3 to 5 minutes.
 Once the gelatin is firm, heat for about 5 seconds in the microwave to liquify.
 Set aside while you start to whip the heavy cream.
 Do not over-heat.

 - In a microwave-safe bowl, add the butter, sugar, and cocoa powder.
 Melt in 20-second increments for up to 90 seconds until the butter is melted.
 Stir after each increment.

 - Add the egg and vanilla to the chocolate mix and whisk until fully combined.
-Recommendation – mix the egg separately in a small bowl before adding to the chocolate.
+Tip – Mix the egg separately in a small bowl before adding to the chocolate to ensure even distribution.

 - Sprinkle the flour and salt over the top of the chocolate mixture and whisk until no white streaks remain.
 Stir in the chocolate chips.